FAQs: Embassy Services COVID-19 Update

 Q: I received an email from the Embassy prior to February 2020 to say my passport is available for collection.
 How do I collect my passport?

-A: Please contact us by email to arrange collection or postage of your passport.
+A: Please contact us by email to arrange collection or postage of your passport if you applied via the Embassy prior to February 2020.

 2. Foreign Birth Registration